-- a) An explosive, incendiary, or overpressure device that is configured as a bomb, a grenade, a rocket with a propellant charge of more than four ounces, a missile having an explosive or incendiary charge of more than one-quarter ounce, a mine, a Molotov cocktail or a device that is substantially similar to an item described above, - b) A type of weapon that may be readily converted to expel a projectile by the action of an explosive or other propellant through a barrel that has a bore diameter of more than one-half inch, or - c) A combination of parts designed or intended for use in the conversation of a device into a destructive device.
+- b) A type of weapon that may be readily converted to expel a projectile by the action of an explosive or other propellant through a barrel that has a bore diameter of more than one-half inch, or - c) A combination of parts designed or intended for use in the conversation of a device into a destructive device.
 A destructive device is NOT a device that although originally designed for use as a weapon, is redesigned for use as a signaling, pyrotechnic, line throwing, safety, or similar device. - d) The penalty for possession of a firearm or destructive device: Ten (10) days suspension and expulsion from school for one calendar year with the return of the student to be at the beginning of the first semester after the one year period.
 The superintendent may reduce the length of the expulsion if the circumstances warrant such reduction. - e) The superintendent shall immediately notify the appropriate law enforcement agency when a student is expelled under this rule. - 10.
 GANG ACTIVITY OR ASSOCIATION: Gangs which initiate, advocate, or promote activities which threaten the safety or well-being of persons or property on school grounds or which disrupt the school environment are harmful to the educational process.
 Incidents involving initiations, hazing, intimidation, and/or related activities of such group affiliations which are likely to cause bodily danger, physical harm, or personal degradation or disgrace resulting in physical or mental harm to students are prohibited.
 Any student wearing, carrying, or displaying gang paraphernalia, or exhibiting behavior or gestures which symbolize gang membership, or causing and/or participating in activities which intimidate or affect the attendance of another student shall be subject to disciplinary action.
-The type of dress, apparel, activities, acts, behavior or manner of grooming displayed, reflected, or participated in by the student shall not: - A. Present a physical safety hazard to self, students, staff, and other employees; - B. Create an atmosphere in which a student, staff, or other person's well-being is hindered by undue pressure, behavior, intimidation, overt gesture or threat of violence; or
+The type of dress, apparel, activities, acts, behavior or manner of grooming displayed, reflected, or participated in by the student shall not: - Present a physical safety hazard to self, students, staff, and other employees; - B. Create an atmosphere in which a student, staff, or other person's wellbeing is hindered by undue pressure, behavior, intimidation, overt gesture or threat of violence; or - C. Imply gang membership or affiliation by written communication, tattoos, drawing, painting, design, and emblem upon any school or personal property or on one's person. - D. The superintendent shall notify the county prosecuting attorney's office when a student is expelled under this rule. - No person may engage in any activity for the purpose of defending any street gang on or about school premises or school grounds or at any school-sponsored activity.
+The

-- C. Imply gang membership or affiliation by written communication, tattoos, drawing, painting, design, and emblem upon any school or personal property or on one's person. - D. The superintendent shall notify the county prosecuting attorney's office when a student is expelled under this rule. - a.
-No person may engage in any activity for the purpose of defending any street gang on or about school premises or school grounds or at any school-sponsored activity.
-The prohibited activities include, but are not limited to, a fight related to any gang activity. - b.
+- prohibited activities include, but are not limited to, a fight related to any gang activity. - b.
 Penalty for violation: - Suspension ten (10) school days; referral to Police: possible expulsion - d.
 Expulsion and referral to police Gang Membership: